poly-nomial/poly-nomial/README.md

 - 👋 Hi, I’m @poly-nomial.
 You can call me Lina.
 - 👀 I’m interested in interactive fiction and pop culture.
-- 🌱 I’m currently learning front-end programming.
+- 🌱 I’m an up-and-coming frontend programmer.
 - 📫 You can reach me at libra28@ya.ru

 <!---